Why is my underlayment clogged gutters

 How often should I clean my gutters?

-Most experts recommend cleaning gutters at least twice a year, in the spring and fall.
+Most experts recommend cleaning gutters at least twice a year, in the spring and fall, to prevent clogs and water damage.

 Connect with certified professionals in your area